SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Experiments

-\subsection{Future wind prediction}
+\paragraph{Future wind prediction}

-The task of the models in this experiment is to predict wind speed and direction at $t$+24hrs given wind speed and direction at time $t$, providing a proof of concept for an equivariant vector-to-vector neural network.
-The baseline model is a CNN UNet \cite{Ronneberger2015May} with depth 4 and layers made of two 3x3 convolutions with ReLU, for a total model weight of 29.62 MB.
-Our proposed $\SO(3)$-equivariant model is a UNet-type architecture where the convolutional layers of the CNN have been substituted for $\SO(3)$-(left)equivariant fully connected layers with smoothing operator at $n=1$, for a total model weight of 26.85 MB.
-Our implementation of the spherical CNN by Esteves et al. \cite{esteves2023scaling}, also as a UNet-type architecture, has a total weight of 28.42 MB.
+Given wind speed and direction at time $t$ the task of the models in this experiment is to predict wind speed and direction at $t$+24hrs, providing a benchmark for vector-to-vector prediction.
+The baseline model is a CNN UNet \cite{Ronneberger2015May} with depth 4 and layers made of two $3 \times 3$ convolutions with ReLU, for a total of 7.8 mln parameters.
+The general $\SO(3)$-equivariant model is a UNet-type architecture with $\SO(3)$-(left)equivariant fully connected layers for a total 8.6 mln parameters.
+Our implementation of spin-weighted spherical CNN modeled after Esteves et al. \cite{esteves2023scaling}, also as a UNet-type architecture, has 8.7 mln parameters in total.

-A detailed description of the UNet-type architecture, including pooling and activation functions, can be found in Appendix \ref{sec:network-architecture}.

-\subsection{Temperature to wind estimation}
+\paragraph{Temperature to wind estimation}

-The task of the models in this experiment is to predict wind speed and direction at time $t$ given the temperature at the same time $t$, providing a proof of concept for an equivariant scalar-to-vector neural network.
-The models used in this test are the same ones employed in the "future wind prediction" task, with the only difference being the change of smoothing operator (at $n=0$ for all layers except the last one).
-We did not run this task on the spherical CNN as the lack of a smoothing operator layer made it incompatible with the UNet-type architecture which has mixed inputs for $p\neq q$ ($p=0$ for temperature, and $q=1$ for wind).
+The task in this experiment is to predict wind speed and direction (vector field) at a certain time $t$ given temperature (scalar field) at the same time $t$, providing a benchmark for equivariant scalar-to-vector neural networks.
+The models used in this test are the same ones employed in the \textit{future wind prediction} task, with the only difference being the choice of spins-representation in the layers.

-\subsection{$\SO(3)$-equivariant wind autoencoder}
+\paragraph{$\SO(3)$-equivariant wind autoencoder}

-The task of the models in this experiment is to perform data compression on vector fields by employing autoencoders to fit the data into a fixed latent space of a given dimension.
-The baseline model is a CNN autoencoder of 8+8 layers with latent dimension 512, resulting in a total model weight of 7.52 MB.
-Our proposed $\SO(3)$-equivariant autoencoder exchanges the convolution/deconvolution layers in favor of $\SO(3)$-(left)equivariant flayers, resulting in a model with a weight of 10.55 MB.
-Analogously to the Task \ref{task:wind_wind} we have adapted our implementation to reflect the architecture proposed by Esteves et al. \cite{esteves2023scaling} and increase the number of hidden features to achieve a similar number of weights, for a total model weight of 6.43 MB.
+The task in this experiment is to perform data compression on vector fields to fit the data to a latent space of a given dimension by using autoencoders.
+The baseline model is a CNN autoencoder of 8+8 layers with latent dimension 512, resulting in a total of 2.0 mln parameters.
+The general $\SO(3)$-equivariant autoencoder using general $\SO(3)$-(left)equivariant layers produces a model weight of 883k parameters.
+Our implementation autoencoder based on spin-weighted spherical CNN layers result in a total model weight of 907k parameters.